How to approach a digital sale

 The approach for an online broodmare sale is quite different and requires far less travel.
 I have found that being quite harsh and realistic in my initial research and assessment allows me to narrow down the number of candidates which I will then go and physically assess at their respective farms.
 The sales season is spread out much more than it traditionally would be, this along with the online format has allowed me to really get stuck into my initial research.

-This approach differs a lot from a normal catalogued sale where all of the mares are at the sales complex and easily accessible for inspection, which in turn would see myself and other agents casting the net much wider and spending far more time looking at mares that now would not even make the shortlist.
+This approach differs a lot from a normal catalogued sale where all the mares are at the sales complex and easily accessible for inspection, which in turn would see myself and other agents casting the net much wider and spending far more time looking at mares that now would not even make the shortlist.

-Keeping clients focused and on the path of purchasing high quality bloodstock is a philosophy which I am constantly aiming to instil in all of my relationships and one that has proven quite challenging during these times of isolation and boredom for people as they get tempted to purchase online.
+Keeping clients focused and on the path to purchasing high quality bloodstock is a philosophy which I am constantly aiming to instil in all of my relationships and one that has proven quite challenging during these times of isolation and boredom for people as they get tempted to purchase online.

 During these times, I have also found that far more of the hobby breeders have been reaching out for advice and assistance as they feel that they have a unique opportunity and that the market is somewhat opening up for them.